-16. Overall , how would you assess this clinical experience?
-(Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
+16. Overall, how would you assess this clinical experience?
+(Check only one) \boxtimes Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
 Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time.

 - 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-Interest in outpatient/sport's medicine.
-Good knowledge of exercise.
-Practice tests & measures, lots of evals. - 18.
+Be sure to know your fundamentals such as landmarks for ROM, MMT grading scales, general lumbar and cervical screenings, and be comfortable with manual techniques for the extremeties although they are not the focus of the clinic.
+Be comfortable with standard exercises and know how to progress them.
+Also be familiar with the basics of McKenzie technqiues.
+Additionally the clinic is rather busy so be prepared to be personable and multi-task. - 18.
 If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
-Exposed to a lot of post-op protocols not specifically addressed in academic prep. - 19.
+A big focus of the clinic was the spine, but my CI did an excellent job at teaching me what I needed to know.
+Being familiar with dermatomes and myotomes was beneficial for performing lumbar and cervical screenings.
+MedX machines. - 19.
 What suggestions would you offer to future physical therapist students to improve this clinical education experience?
-Study standard post-op protocols :rotator cuff, ACL, total hip/knee- these are commonly seen conditions. - 20.
+Be familiar with McKenzie and lumbar/ cervical screenings.
+Also be prepared to do a lot of patient education as much of the patient population is people with chronic pain. - 20.
 What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
-Strong background in exercise prescription was helpful, good muskuloskeletal preparation. - 21.
+MS I & 2 served as great resources for ensuring I knew my ROM, MMT, joint play and special tests. - 21.
 What curricular suggestions do you have that would have prepared you better for this clinical experience?
-More focus on post-op protocols/precautions
+Maybe some more lab time spent on gait examination.